chinapedia/wikipedia.abstract.en/Page/Matilda_of_Tuscany.md

 Investiture Controversy

-Vatican_Codex_4922_Matilda.jpg’s _Vita Mathildis_ (Codex Vat.
+’s _Vita Mathildis_ (Codex Vat.
 Lat.
 4922, fol.
 7v.).
 Matilda is depicted seated.
 On her right, Donizo is presenting her with a copy of the _Vita Mathildis_, on her left is a man with a sword (possibly her man-at-arms).
 The script underneath reads: _Mathildis lucens, precor hoc cape cara volumen_ (Resplendent Matilda, please accept this book, oh you dear one.)]]

 The disagreement between Pope Gregory VII and King Henry IV culminated in the aftermath of the Synod of Worms in February 1076.
 Gregory declared Henry excommunicated, releasing all his subjects from allegiance to him and providing the perfect reason for rebellion against his rule.
 Insubordinate southern German princes gathered in Trebur, awaiting the Pope.
 Matilda's first military endeavor, as well as the first major task altogether as ruler, turned out to be protecting the Pope during his perilous journey north.
 Gregory could rely on nobody else; as the sole heir to the Attonid patrimony, Matilda controlled all the Apennine passes and nearly all the rest that connected central Italy to the north.
 The Lombard bishops, who were also excommunicated for taking part in the synod and whose sees bordered Matilda's domain, were keen to capture Gregory.
 Gregory was aware of the danger, and recorded that all his advisors except Matilda counselled him against travelling to Trebur.